-Community Meetings: All TBMP partners agree to send a representative to an annual preseason community meeting to:
+Community Meetings: Beginning in 2026, all TBMP partners agree to send a representative to an annual preseason community meeting to:

-- Identify problem areas where traffic and pedestrian congestion creates conflicts. - Identify areas of concern to residents. - Formulate strategies to mitigate or avoid conflicts in these areas and measure the effectiveness of the mitigation strategies.
+- Identify problem areas where traffic and pedestrian congestion creates conflicts. - Identify areas of concern to residents. - Formulate strategies to mitigate or avoid conflicts in these areas and measure the effectiveness of the mitigation strategies. - Review and address feedback from the community/public that was received throughout the prior year.

-Partners also agree to attend a postseason community meeting to review the summer and note opportunities for improvement.
+Partners also agree to attend a postseason community meeting beginning in 2025 to review the summer and note opportunities for improvement.

 Response to TBMP Hotline: Partners agree to respond within 3 business days to calls and emails received via the Tourism Best Management Practices Hotline.
 Partners will provide the TBMP Hotline Administrator with a summary of their response.
 Callers will be asked to communicate as much information as possible, including name of participant business and/or staff member, description of the aircraft, watercraft, or vehicle, vehicle number if applicable, and date and approximate time of observation.
 Callers will also be asked to leave a name, phone number, and/or email address so the partners may respond.
 Callers are also encouraged to provide positive feedback via the hotline to recognize partners who are making a difference by following the guidelines and operating their business in a courteous and neighborhood-friendly manner.